 Setting up flat rate discounts is a tedious process, especially if the eCommerce site handles everything from A to Z. This is because the AOV must be taken into account here.
 The AOV depends on the products the site sells.
 For example, the AOV for baby & child products is $246 whereas for health & wellbeing is $48.

-These are some methods to reduce shopping cart abandonment effectively by leveraging discounts.
+These are some methods to reduce eCommerce cart abandonment effectively by leveraging discounts.

 You will never see a bigger sale ad than this one by William Sonoma.
 There is not a chance of missing out on this.
 Customers start shopping happily with the discount in mind.

-It goes without saying that product pages must have mention of discounts.
+It goes without saying that product pages must have mention of discount coupons.
 Williams Sonoma uses flat rate discounts on their product page.

 It is no surprise that the mobile obsession is ever-increasing and so is the eCommerce sales on mobiles.

 Here are some stats that prove mobile commerce is the future.